 It’s great for walks.
 You have the natural park of Sierra del Sueve right on your doorstep and you’re close to the superb Picos de Europa: highly recommended for daytrips to an alpine-style experience.
 And then it’s only a short drive to the coast for sandy beaches and fishing villages.

 This independent country property is set in a vast estate of over 600 acres.
 If you go looking for them, you’ll find other houses, but here you are quite on your own, with the most marvellous views and a first floor balcony from which to enjoy them.
-Despite the privacy, a full-time property manager is on hand (she has an office in nearby Sevares village, where you can arrange actvities and use the internet).
+Despite the privacy, a full-time property manager is on hand (she has an office in nearby Sevares village, where you can arrange actvities).

 The building is a hundred years old, built of stone and wood, and belongs to a high category of rural holiday homes in Asturias.
 It’s shiny clean and furnished in a chunky, solid style.

 The house has plenty of comfortable seating and dining space for four people.
 The kitchen is fairly small but adequate and it has a window looking out onto the garden.

 There’s plenty of natural light in this house, making for a welcoming feel and ambience.

 Upstairs, there is a hallway with doors to a fabulous and comfortably furnished timber gallery, which has the effect of opening the house to the beautifully green outside world.
 The views are of Ponga – a gorgeous off-the-beaten-track tract of the Principality which we urge you to explore – and the rest of the Picos de Europa, often topped with snow.

 Outside, a covered porch area has bench seating and a table, and another bench on the little meadow opposite has more pretty views.
 There’s a barbecue in the garden, although you’d need to carry sausages or vegetable kebabs over to the sitting area.